cupools/lia/README.md

 [info]: Created sprite-keyframes.png
 ```

-All the pictures in current directory will be output as a sprite picture in `top-down` layout, with padding `10`.
+All the pictures in current directory will be output as a sprite picture in `left-right` layout order by filename, with padding `0`.
 It does not output stylesheet file.

 From: